WiredUK/Graphity/README.md

 }
 ```

+## I get an error saying "No service for type..."

+This is almost certainly because you have an entity that doesn't have a corresponding `DbSet`.
+It's a current limitation of Graphity that means you need to have this in place or you will get errors such as this.
+You have two options:

+1. Add a `DbSet` for the missing entity.
+2. Configure your graph to exclude any properties that relate to this entity.
+See above for an explanation on how to do that.

 ## Samples

 There are a few [sample projects in the repository](https://github.com/WiredUK/Graphity/tree/master/sample) if you would like to see Graphity in action.